kohya-ss/sd-scripts/README.md

 Note that re-conversion will increase the size of LoRA.

-CLIP-L LoRA is not supported.
+CLIP-L/T5XXL LoRA is not supported.

 ### Merge LoRA to FLUX.1 checkpoint